contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

      - Start recording
      - Talk with subject
      - Start task
-   - [While end-of-task text is prompted] Marker measurement (see point 7)
+   - [While end-of-task text is prompted] Perform another Marker measurement (see point 7)
    - Finish up MEG session (see point 11)
      - Talk with subject
 #.
 Stop continuous recording (when task finishes, or if the experiment spans for more than 4000 seconds and needs a new recording)